Singer Carla Bruni to tour France, U.S. to promote new album

 "I've never been there, I was only just born in the 70s," she said, "but I always get the impression those were fantastic years.
 It is more like a song about those years than the people."

-Her favorite track is "J'arrive a Toi" (I'm Coming to You) about someone who has found love but who is also sad.
+Her favourite track is "J'arrive a Toi" (I'm Coming to You) about someone who has found love but who is also sad.

 "What I mean is that, of course, there is something beautiful about youth.
 Maybe you don't have much in your hand but you have everything ahead and after time passes by you build your life but the road is behind."